milica-skipina/ML-code-smell-detection/README.md

 # ML-code-smell-detection
-This repository contains the reproducibility package for the paper "Automatic detection of Feature Envy and Data Class code smells using machine learning techniques".
+This repository contains the reproducibility package for the paper [Automatic detection of Feature Envy and Data Class code smells using machine learning](https://www.techrxiv.org/articles/preprint/Automatic_detection_of_Feature_Envy_and_Data_Class_code_smells_using_machine_learning/21732059/1).
 We used the MLCQ dataset for Data Class and Feature Envy code smell detection in our experiments:

 Madeyski, L. and Lewowski, T., 2020.
 MLCQ: Industry-relevant code smell data set.
 In Proceedings of the Evaluation and Assessment in Software Engineering (pp. 342-347).